azure-search-openai-demo

 azd up

-You can only run locally after having successfully run the azd up
+You can only run a development server locally after having successfully run the azd up

 command.
 If you haven't yet, follow the deploying steps above.